 Remediation loan programs through community lenders offered much-needed alternatives to people facing foreclosure.
 Several of the counseling partners also had access to grants and/or flexible or gap financing that might attract a borrower away from a predatory lender.
 HAC in Westchester had grant funding from New York State for home rehabilitation targeted to the elderly, enabling homeowners to supplement rehabilitation loans and offered oversight of the contractors.
 Other partners offered matched savings through the First Home Clubs at member banks and/or downpayment assistance grants from New York City of up to \$10,000.
 These funds help increase financing available to homebuyers and homeowners, and to compete with the predators.
-As housing prices continue to rise throughout the region, these resources will continue to be critical to getting people into and remaining in their homes without stretching beyond their means.4
+As housing prices continue to rise throughout the region, these resources will continue to be critical to getting people into and remaining in their homes without stretching beyond their means.

+3. Good relationships with counterparts at the member banks are important for moving loans forward.
 Many counseling partners stressed the importance of building and maintaining good relationships with lenders at the member banks and credited the Coalition for providing a forum for training, networking and communication.
 This is particularly useful for clients that do not fit neatly into existing loan products.
 It may take considerable work between the counselor and the lender to address outstanding questions, issues with a person's finances or input on the risk of the loan.
 For borrowers with less than clear-cut financial situations, the give and take between the counselor and loan officer may be what makes the deal happen.
 Trust in both the intention of the bank to work with the borrower and in the capacity of the counselor is the foundation of this partnership.